Netflix’s Baby: Is the TV Show Inspired by Real People?

 Netflix’s ‘Baby’ follows the story of two girls who fall into prostitution when they go out looking for some excitement and easy money.
-Chiara belongs to a rich family but she doesn’t have anything worthwhile in her life.
+Chiara belongs to a rich family but has nothing worthwhile in her life.
 Ludovica is one of the poorer kids in the elite private school, in need of money to keep things afloat at home.
 Ludovica finds a way to make some money by throwing herself into an underage prostitution ring, and Chiara follows her in it.
 The show focuses on the impact this new development has on their lives.
 If you want to know whether the show is based on true events, here’s the answer.

-Yes, ‘Baby’ is based on a true story, however, in its adaptation for television, it has gone through some changes for dramatic effect.
+Yes, ‘Baby’ is based on a true story; however, in its adaptation for television, it has gone through some changes for dramatic effect.
 The overall gist remains the same, though.
 The scandal came to light in 2014, when a woman reported an unusual amount of money in her daughter’s possession.
 Angela (the fake name by which the girl was addressed in the media) had been buying all sorts of expensive stuff, from designer clothes and phones to whatnot, and her mother had no idea where she was getting the money from.
 When the case was investigated, it turned out that a prostitution ring of underage girls had been operating in the city.
 While a dozen of girls were found working, two of them became the central characters in this story, addressed as Angela and Agnese by the press.
 The girls revealed that they fell into it after searching for “easy money” on Google.
 “I wanted a lot of money and I didn’t want to miss out on having on anything,” Angela confessed in her interview with investigating prosecutor Christina Macchiusi.

 They found an ad online that brought them in contact with a man named Nunzio Pizzacalla.
 He had been an officer in the military and worked along with Mirko Ieni.
 They arranged for a two-bedroom apartment where the girls would meet their clients after school hours.
 By the time they were caught, they had been making around 500-600 euros a day, with Pizzacalla and Ieni getting their cuts.
 The number of clients had jumped to fifty with a lot of high-profile figures- businessmen, government officials, police officers, and even UN staff members- finding their place in it.
 The most high-profile name in the scandal was that of Mauro Floriani, the husband of Italian senator Alessandra Mussolini, the granddaughter of Benito Mussolini.
-The fact that the clients knew that they had been indulging in sex with underage girls, with Ieni confirming that it was “the real draw that helped lure customers”, is what made it all the more repulsive and sensational.
+The fact that the clients knew that they had been indulging in sex with underage girls, with Ieni confirming that it was “the real draw that helped lure customers,” is what made it all the more repulsive and sensational.

-What happened to the girls?
+What Happened to the Girls?

 Read More: Best Italian Movies on Netflix